Zmavli/sekko/src/dictionary.md

 This dictionary is currently not sorted alphabetically.

-kenn
+Dictionary entries may have incomplete definitions.

+kenn: (AP)
 - o: Ⓛ is complete/whole.
-- : Ⓛ occurs completely/wholly.
+- ai: Ⓛ₀ occurs completely/wholly.

-zel
+zel: (AP)

+gen: (AP)

+sekk: (Japanese: sekkō 石膏, gypsum)
+- o: Ⓛ is Sekkoic.
 -
-gen
--
-sekk
--

 ban

--
-sekkiban
+sekkiban: (C)
-- o:
+- o: Ⓛ is the Sekko language.

-h:
+h: (AP)
  - o (c): Ⓛ is something.
  - ai (c c): Ⓛ is related to Ⓡ in an unspecified way.
  - io (c 0): Ⓛ is involved in Ⓡ in an unspecified way.